Who is a close contact?

 - isolate for 7 days from the day your positive test was taken.

 - notify your close contacts that you have tested positive.

 If you test positive using a rapid antigen test, you must report your result within 24 hours using the online form.

 If you get a PCR test and receive a positive COVID-19 test result, you will receive your result by a text message from SA Health and/or the laboratory.

 If you test positive, you do not need to get your remaining required COVID-19 tests.

 Read more information about your positive result, include how to isolate on the testing positive to COVID-19 page.

-If you have recovered from previously testing positive to COVID-19, you will not be considered a close contact for 30 days after you are cleared.
+If you have previously tested positive to COVID-19, you will not be considered a close contact for 12 weeks after your release from isolation.